Thewbi/cpp_compiler/src/test/resources/README.md

 # Parsing C from Low Level to High Level

+In the first step, convert the parse tree into an AST by constructing the AST traversing the parse tree.
+The AST will contain less nodes than the parse tree, effectively it will only contain a condensed version of the parse tree where each node carries meaningful information.

+During AST construction step, do not care about semantic correctness.
+Do not check the amount of parameters to function calls.
+Do not check for type correctness, do not check anything, just construct the AST.
+Semantic analysis is part of a later step.

 ## main() function

 Idealy, you would start with a main() function so you can place test data into the main() function later.